mosip/documentation/docs/Github-Workflow.md

     ```
     $ git push
     ```
 1. Build and test your code.
-Make sure if follows coding guidelines.
+Make sure it follows the coding guidelines.

 1. Create a pull request: On Github page of your forked repo (example: `https://github.com/<your_github_id>/common`) select your branch (example: `issue-id`) and create a new pull request.